NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Abstract

 \section{Abstract}

 Message passing has evolved as an effective tool for designing Graph Neural Networks (GNNs).
-However, most existing works naively sum or average all the neighboring features to update node representations, which suffers from the following limitations: (1) lack of interpretability to identify crucial node features for GNN's prediction; (2) over-smoothing issue where repeated averaging aggregates excessive noise, making features of nodes in different classes over-mixed and thus indistinguishable.
-In this paper, we propose the Node-level Capsule Graph Neural Network (NCGNN) to address these issues with an improved message passing scheme.
-Specifically, NCGNN represents nodes as groups of capsules, in which each capsule extracts distinctive features of its corresponding node.
+However, most existing methods for message passing simply sum or average all the neighboring features to update node representations.
+They are restricted by two problems, i.e., (i) lack of interpretability to identify node features significant to the prediction of GNNs, and (ii) feature over-mixing that leads to the over-smoothing issue in capturing long-range dependencies and inability to handle graphs under heterophily or low homophily.
+In this paper, we propose a Node-level Capsule Graph Neural Network (NCGNN) to address these problems with an improved message passing scheme.
+Specifically, NCGNN represents nodes as groups of node-level capsules, in which each capsule extracts distinctive features of its corresponding node.
 For each node-level capsule, a novel dynamic routing procedure is developed to adaptively select appropriate capsules for aggregation from a subgraph identified by the designed graph filter.
-Consequently, as only the advantageous capsules are aggregated and harmful noise is restrained, over-mixing features of interacting nodes in different classes tends to be avoided to relieve the over-smoothing issue.
-Furthermore, since the graph filter and the dynamic routing identify a subgraph and a subset of node features that are most influential for the prediction of the model, NCGNN is inherently interpretable and exempt from complex post-hoc explanations.
-Extensive experiments on six node classification benchmarks demonstrate that NCGNN can well address the over-smoothing issue and outperforms the state of the arts by producing better node embeddings for classification.
+NCGNN aggregates only the advantageous capsules and restrains irrelevant messages to avoid over-mixing features of interacting nodes.
+Therefore, it can relieve the over-smoothing issue and learn effective node representations over graphs with homophily or heterophily.
+Furthermore, our proposed message passing scheme is inherently interpretable and exempt from complex post-hoc explanations, as the graph filter and the dynamic routing procedure identify a subset of node features that are most significant to the model prediction from the extracted subgraph.
+Extensive experiments on synthetic as well as real-world graphs demonstrate that NCGNN can well address the over-smoothing issue and produce better node representations for semisupervised node classification.
+It outperforms the state of the arts under both homophily and heterophily.